 Mount Carmel is a somewhat small city located in the state of Illinois.
 With a population of 7,001 people and four constituent neighborhoods, Mount Carmel is the 274th largest community in Illinois.

 Mount Carmel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mount Carmel is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Mount Carmel who work in office and administrative support (10.25%), food service (7.12%), and sales jobs (6.57%).
+Overall, Mount Carmel is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Mount Carmel who work in office and administrative support (9.38%), management occupations (8.68%), and teaching (7.34%).

 The people who call Mount Carmel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Carmel residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mount Carmel include Irish, English, Dutch, and French .
+Important ancestries of people in Mount Carmel include German, Irish, English, French, and Dutch.

 The most common language spoken in Mount Carmel is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Polish.